alexezh/shadow/README.md

 A better approach would be to use some model which can maintain set of weights over embeddings and adjust weights based on actions.
 Since we only have few pieces of data from the user, Bayesian model seems like a good choice as a starting point.
 Later it can be combined with a NN model which takes a list of embeddings across all users and generates embedding representing the sum.

-With any model, the question we are trying to solve is - find the best match given list of keywords.
+With any model, the question we are trying to solve is - find the best blueprint match given list of keywords and history.
+Which is pretty standard task for NN, the challenge here is that we use embeddings (rather than exact data, which means that we do not control them) and that we have very little data.
+Ideally we want to adjust weights after a single entry.

+draft

 ```text
 // sum embeddings with weight